link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/consensus-protocol.md

 This is how we achieve **CP (Consistency over Availability)**:
 A **Raft** cluster ensures only one partition (the one with a majority) can operate at a time.
-This guarantees that at any moment, there is a single writer—ensuring consistency.
+This guarantees that at any moment, there is a single writer, ensuring consistency.

 ## Raft Cluter